What is Yield (Definition)?

 When it comes to stocks, the income stockholders receive at an individual level is in the form of a dividend.
-Dividend frequencies can vary, but are typically quarterly (and sometimes monthly, semi-annual or annual).
+Dividend frequency varies but is typically quarterly (sometimes monthly, semi-annually, or annually).

-Let’s look at an example of the percent yield formula in action for a divided paying stock.
+Let’s look at an example of the percent yield formula in action for a dividend-paying stock.
 We can easily calculate it by working through some everyday examples in our investing lives.

-Sam is focused on capital growth but also wants to receive some income on his stocks.
-As a result, he decides to invest in shares of Goldman Sachs (NYSE:GS) which has a current share price of $231.69 and a quarterly dividend of $0.80 per share.
+Sam is focused on capital growth but also wants to receive some income from his stocks.
+As a result, he decides to invest in shares of Goldman Sachs (NYSE:GS), which has a current share price of $231.69 and a quarterly dividend of $0.80 per share.
 What is the current dividend yield?

 $0.80 x 4 = $3.20 annual dividend